|Page 1 of 18:|| |

 more easily before the flashbacks kick in.

-Besides, infuriatingly, the movie falsifies history, changing some crucial circumstances that lead to the massacre, blaming it on the (invented) betrayal of a partisan.
+Besides, infuriatingly, the movie falsifies history, changing some crucial circumstances which lead to the massacre, blaming it on the (invented) betrayal of a partisan.

-It should also be noted that, possibly because of the language barrier, the Italian actors are rather badly directed and unconvincing, including some who have given excellent performances elsewhere.
+It should also be noted that, possibly because of the language barrier, Italian actors are unconvincing, including some who have given excellent performances elsewhere.